 - It also is high in Vitamins A and D and E.

-Ghee may decrease bad cholesterol when taken at a rate of 2 or less Tbsp a day; LDL and very-low-density lipoprotein, as well as triglycerides.
+Ghee may decrease bad cholesterol when taken at a rate of 2 or less tablespoons a day.
 Ghee seems to affect the metabolism of cholesterol.2

 4. Ghee protects the Heart